 Foreign currency conversion.
 If your specified foreign financial asset is denominated in a foreign currency during the tax year, the maximum value of the asset must be determined in the foreign currency and then converted to U.S. dollars.

-In most cases, you must use the U.S. Treasury Department's Financial Management Service foreign currency exchange rate for purchasing U.S. dollars.
-You can find this rate on www.fms.treas.gov/intn.html.
-If no Financial Management Service exchange rate is available, you must use another publicly available foreign currency exchange rate for purchasing U.S. dollars and disclose the rate on Form 8938.
+In most cases, you must use the U.S. Treasury Bureau of the Fiscal Service foreign currency exchange rate for purchasing U.S. dollars.
+You can find this rate on www.fiscal.treasury.gov/fsreports/rpt/treasRptRateExch/ home.htm.
+If no U.S. Treasury Bureau of the Fiscal Service exchange rate is available, you must use another publicly available foreign currency exchange rate for purchasing U.S. dollars and disclose the rate on Form 8938.